MichaelCorelli/Calibration_of_a_real_Robot/README.md

 ## Definition of the problem
 The problem involves:
-- a front-rear tricycle-like robot
+- a front-tractor tricycle robot
 - encoder ticks readings
 - sensor positions with respect to an external tracking system